t3l3machus/BabelStrike/README.md

 BabelStrike takes a full names list as input and performs 1.
 Romanization of non-English names (based on language alphabet transliteration maps) AND|OR 2. implements name-to-username conversions based on various naming convention rules.

-**Romanization feature currently supports**: Greek, Spanish and Polish.
+**Romanization feature currently supports**: Greek, Hindi, Spanish and Polish.
 Looking for people to contribute language classes, [check how it's done and contribute](#Contributions)!

 ### Video Presentation
 https://www.youtube.com/watch?v=550S6oAYfDo